 You may further customize the forms for your organization's needs (and add additional forms), but please note that this form structure may not be suitable for all organizations.
 Please contact the Ongoing Support team if you have any questions or concerns.

 Most organizations will want to track, at the minimum, the following forms:

 Now, we must create our forms.
 Before continuing with this article please make sure you review the following article: Tier 1 forms versus Tier 2 forms.
-Now that you have reviewed the article let's go over which forms will be a Tier 1 and which will be a Tier 2:
+After reviewing the article, we will go over which forms will be a Tier 1 and which will be a Tier 2:

 Individual: Tier 1

 You may be wondering how Individuals can be associated with their Household due to the fact that they are recorded within two different Tier 1 forms and Tier 1s are generally totally separate entities (we can't even bring them into the same report section together by default).
 The answer is that we can "relate" these two Tier 1s using a Linking Field.
 Please review the following article (stopping at the section labeled "Dynamic Fields") before continuing: Linking Fields.